Marine Operations

 Vessels

 R/V Gannet was built in 2023 by All American Marine, Inc. Washington.
-The Gannet is built to navigate inland waterways and offshore ocean routes, primarily serving as a research equipment and dive platform for Gray’s Reef National Marine Sanctuary and partners throughout the South Atlantic Bight.
+The Gannet is designed to navigate inland waterways and offshore ocean routes, primarily serving as a research equipment and dive platform for Gray’s Reef National Marine Sanctuary and partners throughout the South Atlantic Bight.
 This vessel can accommodate up to 15 passengers and three crew.
 Its twin engines provide speed and exceptional fuel efficiency to achieve NOAA and partner missions.
 The vessel is named for the Northern Gannet seabird.

-R/V | Built | Length | Draft | Cruise Speed | Crew | Passengers | Engines |
+| R/V | Built | Length | Draft | Cruise Speed | Crew | Passengers | Engines |

-Gannet | 2023 | 51' | 5' | 23 Knots | 3 | 15 | Inboard diesel |
+| Gannet | 2023 | 51' | 5' | 23 Knots | 3 | 15 | Inboard diesel |

 Technologies